lardemua/data-matrix-detection-benchmark/README.md

 # Overview
-This repo is an aggregation of Faster RCNN, SSD512 and YOLOV3(608) for Data Matrix detection.
+This repo is a comparison between Faster RCNN, SSD512 and YOLOV3(608) for Data Matrix detection.
 The performance comparison between all models is also performed.
 The training set images size from the original dataset were 8000*6000.
 The original training set images were reduced 4 times due to the faster forward propagation of the single shot methods and the way how Python deals with memory deallocation (see [Python Garbage Collection](https://www.digi.com/resources/documentation/digidocs/90001537/references/r_python_garbage_coll.htm)).

 # Hardware

 Training and Evaluation: Nvidia RTX2080ti

-# Faster RCNN
+# Faster RCNN fine tuning

+**Weights:**

+* Resnet50 FPN: COCO
+* Resnet50 and MobileNetV2: Imagenet

-## Resnet50FPN
+## Resnet50FPN pretrained

 To train:
 ````
-python scripts/train_faster.py --batch_size 4 --learning_rate 2.5e-4 --epochs 50 --feature_extractor resnet50fpn
+python scripts/train_faster.py --batch_size 4 --learning_rate 2.5e-4 --epochs 10 --feature_extractor resnet50fpn
 ````

 To evaluate: